pgpartman/pg_partman/doc/pg_partman.md

 - `template_table`
     - The schema-qualified name of the table used as a template for applying any inheritance options not handled by the native partitioning options in PG.
 - `inherit_privileges`
     - Sets whether to inherit the ownership/privileges of the parent table to all child tables.
 Defaults to true for non-native & PG10.
 Defaults to false for native PG11+ and should only be necessary if you need direct access to child tables, by-passing the parent table.
-If true, requires that a superuser either manages partition maintenance or that a superuser at least ownes all pg_partman functions to take advantage of SECURITY DEFINER.
-If false, it means a superuser is not necessary for any pg_partman operations.
 - `constraint_valid`
     - Boolean value that allows the additional constraints that pg_partman can manage for you to be created as NOT VALID.
 See "Constraint Exclusion" section at the beginning for more details on these constraints.
 This can allow maintenance to run much quicker on large partition sets since the existing data is not validated before additing the constraint.
 Newly inserted data is validated, so this is a perfectly safe option to set for data integrity.
 Note that constraint exclusion WILL NOT work until the constraints are validated.
 Defaults to true so that constraints are created as VALID.
 Set to false to set new constraints as NOT VALID.